8796

 Profitability

-Monolithic Power Systems reported an operating margin of 34.4% in Q4, down 3.5 percentage points year on year.
+Monolithic Power Systems reported an operating margin of 33.1% in Q1, down 3.3 percentage points year on year.
 Operating margins are one of the best measures of profitability because they tell us how much money a company takes home after manufacturing its products, marketing and selling them, and, importantly, keeping them relevant through research and development.

 Monolithic Power Systems Adjusted Operating Margin

-Monolithic Power Systems's operating margins have been trending down over the last year, averaging 35.2%.
-However, the company's profitability remains one of the strongest in the industry, driven by its solid gross margins and economies of scale generated from its highly efficient operating model.
+Monolithic Power Systems's operating margins have been trending down over the last year, averaging 34.4%.
+However, the company's profitability is still above average for semiconductor companies, driven by an efficient cost structure.

 Return on Invested Capital (ROIC)